More Than 70 Arrests In North Dakota As Pipeline Detractors Weigh Legal Action

 "These initial steps do not mean the easement has been approved," the Army wrote in a statement.

-On Wednesday, Sen. Maria Cantwell D-W.A., Sen. Tom Udall D-N.M. and Sen. Jon Tester D-M.T. co-signed a letter to the president saying they were "deeply concerned," and arguing that truncating or overriding the environmental review process would be illegal.
-All are Democrats and members of the Senate Indian Affairs committee.
+On Wednesday, three Democratic senators, Maria Cantwell of Washington, Tom Udall of New Mexico and Jon Tester of Montana, co-signed a letter to the president saying they were "deeply concerned" and arguing that truncating or overriding the environmental review process would be illegal.
+All three are members of the Senate Indian Affairs committee.

 "Long standing legal precedent requires the United States to uphold its trust responsibility to tribes and to protect the lands and resources that were guaranteed to them by treaty," they wrote.
 "By 'expediting' this process and proceeding without appropriate consultation and pushing for a predetermined outcome, the United States would be turning its back on its most solemn trust responsibility with the Tribe."